 How Shockwave Therapy for Digestive Health Works: The Regenerative Mechanism

-Shockwave therapy delivers focused acoustic energy into targeted tissue via a non-invasive probe applied to the skin.
-This energy triggers a cascade of biological repair responses at the cellular level — making it a true regenerative therapy, not a pain masking technique.
-According to research published in the Journal of Surgical Research, shockwave therapy produces significant improvements in visceral tissue repair, circulation, and inflammation reduction.
+Shockwave delivers focused acoustic energy into tissue through a handheld probe placed against the skin.
+That energy triggers a biological repair response at the cellular level.
+This is what makes it regenerative rather than just pain-relieving.
+Research published in the Journal of Surgical Research has documented real improvements in visceral tissue repair, circulation, and inflammation reduction from shockwave therapy.

 What Shockwave Does Inside the Body

-- Improves local circulation — stimulates new blood vessel formation and increases blood flow to chronically restricted digestive tissue, delivering the oxygen and nutrients needed for repair
+- Improves local circulation — stimulates new blood vessel formation and increases blood flow to gut tissue that has been chronically restricted, bringing the oxygen and nutrients the tissue needs to repair

-- Stimulates cellular repair — activates fibroblasts and repair cells, restarting a healing process that has stalled — exactly what I describe in Episode 5 of MoveBetter as “changing the environment so healing can happen”
+- Restarts the repair process — activates fibroblasts and repair cells that have gone quiet.
+This is exactly what I describe in Episode 5 as changing the environment so healing can actually happen

-- Reduces neurogenic inflammation — directly lowers substance P and other pain-driving neurochemicals that cause gut hypersensitivity — a key driver of IBS and chronic bowel dysfunction
+- Reduces neurogenic inflammation — lowers substance P and other neurochemicals that are keeping gut tissue sensitized and hypersensitive.
+This is a major driver of IBS symptoms specifically

 Conditions Treated: Shockwave Therapy for Digestive Health and Bowel Dysfunction